makersacademy/bowling-challenge/docs/product.md

 ### WIP
 As a bowler,
-So that I can seal a win at the last minute,
+So that the scoresheet accurately reflects the game,
-I want to get a number of extra balls if I score a strike or a spare in the last frame
+I want to see scores for my 2 throws per turn separately from the total for the turn & the running total.

 ### TODO

 As a bowler,
-So that the scoresheet accurately reflects the game,
+So that I don't accidentally enter a wrong score
-I want to see scores for my 2 throws per turn separately from the total for the turn & the running total
+I want to actively confirm that my score for a turn is what it is.

 As a bowler,
-So that I don't accidentally enter a wrong score
+So that I can seal a win at the last minute,
-I want to actively confirm that my score for a turn is what it is
+I want to get a number of extra balls if I score a strike or a spare in the last frame.

 As a bowler,
 For funzies,
-I want to see all the funny names for multiple strikes or gutter balls
+I want to see all the funny names for multiple strikes or gutter balls.